arviceblot/boethia60/README.md

 ## Notes

 This keyboard was mainly created as a learning experience.
-I am not interested in wireless or RGB, just something low profile with an HHKB style layout.
+Most likely improvements could be made to the trace routing and other aspects.